Background & Bio, Experience & Expertise…

 2013: After Verizon and AT&T made some big changes to the mobile content industry (our main advertisers), we were unable to pivot successfully, and we made the difficult decision to shut the company down — laying off our employees, and selling off our 2000+ phone numbers.
 [Note: I personally bought back all unsold assets — including The Rejection Hotline and all Humor Hotlines’ audio files — some of which will be re-launched as part of The Whatever Network.] ***

-2014–2017: I (finally) took a good hard look at who I am as an entrepreneur — my strengths, my weaknesses, where I’ve been successful, where I’ve missed opportunities, when I’ve felt inspired, when I’ve felt burned out.
-And I (finally) took time to process the many lessons I’ve learned over the years…
+2014 Q3 and… — I (finally) started to take a good hard look at who I am as an entrepreneur — my strengths, my weaknesses, where I’ve been successful, where I’ve missed opportunities, when I’ve felt inspired, when I’ve felt burned out.
+And I (finally) started taking the time to process the many lessons I’ve learned over the years…

 P.S.
 If you liked anything you read, feel free to share or, big favor to ask: PLEASE HELP OUT by clicking the HAND-CLAP ICON below (think of it as a “like” on Instagram, FB, Twitter — more claps really helps out writers on here!)